chrisma89/The-Pursuit-of-Hobbyness/README.md

 ## Technical Summary

-"The Pursuit of Hobbyness" stands as a testament to modern web application development, employing responsive design, dynamic content generation, and efficient local storage utilization.
+"The Pursuit of Hobbyness" employs responsive design, dynamic content generation, and efficient local storage utilisation.
 The platform's architecture is built to foster an interactive and educational environment, making the exploration of new hobbies both accessible and engaging.

 In essence, "The Pursuit of Hobbyness" is more than just an application; it's a digital companion in the journey of self-discovery and personal growth through the pursuit of hobbies.